COOPER MOUNTAIN ELEMENTARY SCHOOL

 - Merge with cars to exit the parking lot.

 Driving your child, parking, and walking them to the school building:

 - As you enter the parking lot, never block the driveway that allows the bus to enter the parking lot.

-- Stay in the left half of the car lane.
+- Form one line and stay in the car lane.

 - Do not block handicap spots.

 - Observe the stop sign, give the bus right of way, and follow staff member’s directions.

 - Park in an available parking spot in the left side of the lot.

 - Walk your child, using the crosswalk, to the building.

 - Merge with cars to exit the parking lot.

 Students are highly encouraged to walk to school if possible.
 When walking to school, plan enough time to be at school no later than 8:27 to be in class by 8:30.
 Students must use the designated crossing areas:

 - Rigert and 170th